 Our business operates under the direction of our Board of Directors, which currently consists of nine directors.
-In accordance with our Amended and Restated Certificate of Incorporation, our Board of Directors consists of three classes of approximately equal size: Classes I, II, and III, with terms expiring in 2022, 2023, and 2024, respectively.
-Jeffrey Crisan, Katherine Wood and Seema Verma are the Class I directors whose terms expire at the Annual Meeting.
-Our Board of Directors has nominated, and stockholders are being asked to reelect, Mr. Crisan, Ms. Wood and Ms. Verma for three-year terms expiring at our 2025 annual meeting of stockholders.
-If elected, the nominees will each hold office until the conclusion of our 2025 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation, or removal.
+In accordance with our Amended and Restated Certificate of Incorporation, our Board of Directors consists of three classes of approximately equal size: Classes I, II, and III, with terms expiring in 2025, 2023, and 2024, respectively.
+Darren Black, Eric Shuey and Robert Bessler, M.D. are the Class II directors whose terms expire at the Annual Meeting.
+Our Board of Directors has nominated, and stockholders are being asked to reelect, Mr. Black, Mr. Shuey and Dr. Bessler for three-year terms expiring at our 2026 annual meeting of stockholders.
+If elected, the nominees will each hold office until the conclusion of our 2026 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation, or removal.

 Each of the three nominees currently serves as a director of the Company.
-Mr. Crisan and Ms. Wood were elected by stockholders in 2021.
-The Board of Directors appointed Ms. Verma as a director in August 2021 upon the recommendation of the nominating and corporate governance committee and pursuant to the Stockholders Agreement (as defined below) dated June 9, 2021.
+Mr. Black, Mr. Shuey and Dr. Bessler were elected by stockholders in 2021.
 The Board of Directors is not aware of any nominee who will be unable or unwilling to serve as a director if elected at the Annual Meeting.
 In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board of Directors, or the Board of Directors may reduce the number of directors to be elected at the Annual Meeting.
 Information relating to each nominee for election as director and for each continuing director, including his or her period of service as a director of the Company, principal occupation and other biographical material, is shown later in this Proxy Statement.